rayl15/oasf/README.md

 To access the schema server, open [`localhost:8080`](http://localhost:8080) in your Web browser.

-Note that any changes made to the schema or server backend itself will require running `task up` again.
+Note that any changes made to the server backend itself will require running `task up` again.

 ### Hot reload